S33TH3/FIO/README.md

-# FIO
-Fiverr Inbox Opener
+# My solution to my adhd